christopherburger/LabQueue/README.md

 Anti-Spam Rate Limiting: Built-in SQLite checks prevent the same IP address from joining the queue more than once every 60 seconds.

 Input Sanitization & Profanity Filtering: Integrated better_profanity checks and character limits automatically silently reject inappropriate or overly long names.
+Note that the profanity filtering has not been exhaustively tested and by default is set to off.

 ## Tech Stack